Antoniorios17/flask-app-jenkins-deployment/README.md

     * Test
       * Run pytest to test functionality of the application
     * Packaging the output files
-      * Take all the application files and zip it
+      * Take all the application files and zip it.
   * Successful execution of all stages can be seen in the Jenkins GUI
     *